-Grants and Entitlements not Restricted to Specific Programs made up 64 percent of the total revenue for governmental activities of the Washington-Nile Local School District for fiscal year 2002.
-Property Tax revenue made up 8 percent of the total revenue for governmental activities for a total of 72 percent of all revenue coming from property taxes, grants, and entitlements.
+Grants and Entitlements not Restricted to Specific Programs made up 59 percent of the total revenue for governmental activities of the Washington-Nile Local School District for fiscal year 2003.
+Property Tax revenue made up 9 percent of the total revenue for governmental activities for a total of 68 percent of all revenue coming from property taxes, grants, and entitlements.

-Regular instruction made up 43 percent of governmental program expenses.
-Support services expenses made up 36 percent of governmental program expenses.
+Regular instruction makes up 41 percent of governmental program expenses.
+Support services expenses make up 37 percent of governmental program expenses.

-The Statement of Activities shows the cost of program services and the charges for services and grants, including interest, offsetting those services.
+The Statement of Activities shows the cost of program services and the charges for services and grants offsetting those services.
 Table 3 shows, for governmental activities, the total cost of services and the net cost of services.
 That is, the net cost of these services is supported by tax revenue and unrestricted State entitlements.
-Comparisons to 2001 have not been made since they are not available.